KurtWagner/zlinter

 .

-This was written to be used across my personal projects and experiments.
 I'm opening it up incase it's more generally useful, and happy to let it organically evolve around needs, if there's value in doing so.

 It uses zls